top of page

 OUR CURRICULUM: Adopting a more advanced curriculum has multiple SEL benefits.

 Teaching to material that has more depth and complexity allows us to weave SEL into the day naturally.
 Children can learn empathy and moral imagination through literature.
-They can learn emotional literacy and collaboration through project-based work.
+They can learn emotional literacy and resilience through play, sport, and challenging work.

 Higher challenge encourages children to develop the attitude and the skill sets associated with learning and perseverance.
 These build a foundation for success in higher education and beyond.